 Where can I stake crypto?

-Coins can be staked through cryptocurrency wallets, be it through major exchanges like Binance or Coinbase, or in the form of ‘cold staking’ on offline and private wallets.
+Coins can be staked through cryptocurrency wallets, be it through major exchanges, or in the form of ‘cold staking’ on offline and private wallets.
 If cold staking, a user must keep their staked coins in the same address as moving them can break up the lock-up period.
 This can have the unintended consequence of a user losing their earned staking rewards.
 Notable cold storage wallets include Ledger, Trust Wallet, and Trezor, among others.

 Coins can also be staked on what are known as Staking-as-a-Service Platforms.
 It is important that users familiarize themselves with the risks and rewards associated with these financial services.
 Above all, users should understand that these services will take a percentage of the earned rewards for services rendered.